Monto: Post-1925 raid

 However, kip-houses continued to exist in the Monto, long after the 1925 raid.
-This was enabled by both corrupt politicians and members of the Garda Síochána, well into the 1950s.
+This was enabled by both political corruption and bribery of the Irish Police, or Garda Síochána, well into the 1950s.
 According to Billy Dunleavy, "The Guards knew what was going on, but they couldn't do anything.
 But if the kip-houses were selling bottles of stout the Guards could get the bottles and break them up.
 See, there were manholes out there, where the water goes down.
 And they'd (kip-owners) put the bottles of stout down the manhole when the police'd be coming.
 Now your bottle of stout at that time was only around eight pence but if a man brought a girl to Becky Cooper's kip they'd be charged about a pound for that bottle.
 The police knew where the porter's be hid and they'd raid and take them up and break them."

 These kip-houses included the "Cozy Kitchen" on North King Street and "Cafe Continental" on Bolton Street, both of which were run by legendary Dublin madam Dolly Fawcett and remained open, enabled by corruption in the Garda Síochána, well into the 1950s.

 According to Northside resident Noelle Hughes, who knew Dolly Fawcett in her seventies, "The Cozy Kitchen" was located in the basement of a tenement house at 2 North King Street and was run by Dolly's son Stephen Fawcett until it closed down in 1957.
 Dolly's other son ran the Cafe Continental on Bolton Street.
 According to retired Guard Paddy Casey, the Cafe Continental was located next to the Bolton Street Technical School.

 Hughes later recalled, "The girls would be around the place, at the counter, and a man would start chatting them up.
 They were mostly country girls up from the country, from seventeen into their thirties.
 They weren't high class prostitutes or anything like that, they were just ordinary commoners.
 I suppose they charged about two pounds.
 They'd bring the blokes off to a flat.
 Or take him around a laneway or around the back, somewhere like that.
 The whole neighbourhood know of this - the whole of Dublin knew about it cause the sailors off the ships used to go in there an awful lot.
 Men, they'd come from the docks and all over.
 It was mostly all outsiders cause the men in the tenements didn't have money."

 Hughes continues, "And the police raided it a couple of times but they got backhands.
 Oh, there was backhands going on all the time, paying policemen off.
 And there was a bit of an argument a couple times about closing it down but nothing ever materialised of it.
 And then it eventually closed up and the Fawcetts went off to England."